phetsims/phet-info/doc/fluent-translation-guide.md

 ### 2) Run the A11y View
 - Use the Accessibility (A11y) View to understand the content that requires translation.
-- The a11y view is an HTML file that can be found next to the simulation's HTML file.
-For example, navigate to `http://localhost:8080/greenhouse-effect/greenhouse-effect_a11y_view.html` when you are running a development server.
+- The a11y view is an HTML file in chipper.
+The `sim` query parameter can be used to run a particular sim.
+For example, navigate to `http://localhost:8080/chipper/wrappers/a11y-view/?sim=greenhouse-effect` when you are running a development server.
 - The A11y View displays the screen reader content in a simulation and provides documentation on how and when content is read to the user.
 - Run the simulation in English first to familiarize yourself with the content.
 Then, run it in your language by adding the query parameter ?locale={{LOCALE_CODE}} to the URL (e.g., ?locale=es for Spanish).
 - If the simulation supports Voicing, enable it in the Preferences menu.
 Play with the simulation to test the Voicing content in context.